 A slow feeder bowl is a great way to prevent this.
 Another alternative is to let them consume two smaller meals instead of one substantial meal daily.

 Another health problem is eye conditions like distichiasis or eyelashes turning inwards and cataracts, with both parent’s breeds being vulnerable to these ailments.

 A Bernedoodle will most likely have them too.
 It is why it is essential to have them checked by a veterinary ophthalmologist.
 This is something a responsible and reputable breeder does.

 Progressive Retinal Atrophy (PRA)

-It can be something like tumors and other developmental disorders just to name a few.
+It can be something like tumors and other developmental disorders, to name a few.
 This applies to Bernedoodles too.
-The standard one is expected to live for up to 12 to 15 years.
+The standard is expected to live for up to 12 to 15 years.